tonitienda/site-contents/site/blog/blue-green-deployment.md

 Sep 13 10:26:14 bluegreen-demo systemd[1]: Started nginx.service - A high performance web server and a reverse proxy server.
 ```

-## Deploy and start the application in the VM
+### Deploy and start the application in the VM

-We will start building the `blue` version of our application.
+We will start building our application.
-We will define that `blue` listens on port `8081` and `green` listens on port `8082`.
+We will run it on port `8081`.

-- Blue: 8081
-- Green: 8082

 We will create a small script that will handle the deployment of our app.